Vincetoxicum rupicola

 Vincetoxicum rupicola is a species of plant in the dogbane family Apocynaceae that is endemic to Queensland, Australia.
-It was first described by Paul Forster in 1992 as Tylophora rupicola.
+It was first described by Paul Irwin Forster in 1992 as Tylophora rupicola.

 Description

 The species is a slender vine with clear sap and stems up to 1 m long.
 The dull green, dagger-shaped leaves grow to 55 mm in length.
 The pink, five-petalled flowers are about 10 mm in diameter.
 The spindle-shaped fruits are 40 mm long.

 Distribution and habitat

 The species is known from the Wet Tropics of north-eastern Queensland, where it grows among grass and rocks above permanent water in grassy open forests of Allocasuarina torulosa, Eucalyptus granitica and Corymbia rhodops on granitic soils.

 Conservation

 The species has been listed as Endangered under Australia's EPBC Act.
 The main potential threats include competition from invasive weeds, consequent increases in wildfire intensity, and timber harvesting.